SAP-samples/teched2025-AD168/exercises/ex0/README.md

 <br>![](/exercises/ex0/images/Import.png)

 3.Browse for the downloaded Purchase Order Approval Process project and click on Import.
 This will import the project.<br>
-In the interest of time, project already has predefined sub-processes and approval forms to help in the Process Variants creation.
+In the interest of time, project already has predefined sub-processes and approval forms to help in the Process Variants creation in the next exercise.
 <br>![](/exercises/ex0/images/Browse_Project_Import.png)

 ## Process Generation